+'''

+open_parsed (basefile, mode=u'r', version=None, attachment=None)

+'''

-open_parsed (basefile, mode='r', version=None, attachment=None) Opens files for reading and writing, c.f. open().
+Opens files for reading and writing, c.f. open().
 The parameters are the same as for parsed_path().

+serialized_path(basefile, version=None, attachment=None)

-serialized_path (basefile, version=None, attachment=None) Get the full path for the serialized JSON file for the given basefile.
+Get the full path for the serialized JSON file for the given basefile.

 - basefile (str) The basefile for which to calculate the path - version (str) Optional.
-The archived version id open_serialized(basefile, mode='r', version=None)
+The archived version id distilled_path (basefile, version=None)